aio-libs/aiohttp/docs/client_reference.rst

          The resolver is ``aiohttp.AsyncResolver`` now if
          :term:`aiodns` is installed.

-   :param bool resolve: alias for *use_dns_cache* parameter.

-      .. deprecated:: 0.17

    :param int family: TCP socket family, both IPv4 and IPv6 by default.
                       For *IPv4* only use :const:`socket.AF_INET`,
                       for  *IPv6* only -- :const:`socket.AF_INET6`.